Is there a single best anti-aging ingredient? Which antioxidants should you look for? Does everyone need to use retinol?

 The sticker price won't help you.
 There are lots of expensive products that cheat your skin and lots of inexpensive products that generously serve up what your skin needs, and vice versa.

-You don't need an eye cream and don't buy jar packaging.
-There is no research showing that eye-area skin needs something different from skin on the rest of your face.
-And do not buy any "anti-aging" product in jar packaging because if it does contain state-of-the-art ingredients they won't remain stable once you've opened the jar and exposed the contents to air.
+You don't necessarily need an eye cream and don't buy jar packaging.
+There is no research showing that eye-area skin needs something different from skin on the rest of your face (though there are many great eye creams on the market, but they contain ingredients that make them good moisturizers, regardless of whether you use them for your eye area).
+And do not buy any "anti-aging" product in jar packaging because if it does contain state-of-the-art ingredients, they wont remain stable once you've opened the jar and exposed the contents to air and light.

 Think about it like your diet.
 Although broccoli or grapes may be incredibly healthy to eat, if you eat only those foods your health will suffer.
 Skin is a complex structural organ that requires many substances to function in a younger and healthier manner.
 And by that, we mean to function the way it did before it became damaged by the sun.

 What they do: For all skin types, it is extremely helpful to exfoliate the surface layers of skin.
 Sun-damaged skin causes the outer layer of skin to become abnormally thick.
 For those with blemish-prone skin, the outer layer of skin is genetically thicker.
-Whether you use a product with glycolic or lactic acids, these alpha hydroxy acids (AHA) or salicylic acid (BHA, which is exceptional for normal to oily/combination skin) remove the outer layer of built-up dead skin cells, allowing healthier cells to come to the surface and smoothing the surface, thus eliminating some wrinkling.
+Whether you use a product with glycolic or lactic acids, these alpha hydroxy acids (AHA) or beta hydroxy acids (BHA or salicylic acid, which is exceptional for normal to oily/combination skin), remove the outer layer of built-up dead skin cells, allowing healthier cells to come to the surface and smoothing the surface, thus eliminating some wrinkling.
 There also is a good deal of research showing that using a well-formulated AHA product can increase collagen production.
 AHAs in skin-care products are effective in concentrations ranging from 5% to 15%; salicylic acid is effective in 1% to 2% concentrations.

 Sources: Plastic and Reconstructive Surgery, April 2005, pages 1156-1162; Skin Pharmacology and Applied Skin Physiology, May-June 1999, pages 111-119; Archives of Dermatologic Research, June 1997, pages 404-409; and Dermatologic Surgery, May 1998, pages 573-577; Dermatologic Surgery, January 2008, pages 45-50; Archives of Internal Medicine, July 2002, pages 1531-1532; Annals of Dermatology and Venereology, January 2002, pages 137-142; Archives of Dermatology, November 2000, pages 1390-1395; Dermatology, 1999, volume 199, number 1, pages 50-53; and Toxicology and Applied Pharmacology, volume 175, issue 1, pages 76-82.)

-Please see the list below for product recommendations with AHAs or BHA.
+Please see the list below for Paula's Choice product recommendations with AHAs or BHA.

 Sources: Archives of Dermatology, May 2007, pages 606-612; Cosmetic Dermatology, supplement, Revisiting Retinol, January 2005, pages 1-20; Dermatologic Surgery, July 2005, pages 799-804; Plastic and Reconstructive Surgery, April 2005, pages 1156-1162; Mechanisms of Ageing Development, July 2004, pages 465-473; and Journal of Dermatology, November 2001, pages 595-598.

-Please see the list below for product recommendations with retinol.
+Please see the list below for Paula's Choice product recommendations with retinol.

 Vitamin C comes in many forms, with ascorbic acid being the most common.
 Other forms of vitamin C include magnesium ascorbyl phosphate, L-ascorbic acid, tetrahexyldecyl ascorbate, ascorbyl palmitate, ascorbyl glucosamine, and ascorbyl tetraisopalmitate.